Transformers are Inherently Succinct: Introduction

-In this paper, we propose \emph{succinctness} as an alternative angle in understanding the ``expressivity'' of transformers.
-More precisely, the succinctness of a language $L$ with respect to a class $\mathcal{C}$ of language recognizers (e.g. transformers, automata, etc.) measures the smallest (denotational) size of $T \in \mathcal{C}$ that recognizes $L$, i.e., how many symbols are used to describe $T$.
-Succinctness has been studied in logic in computer science (e.g. \citep{GS04,Stockmeyer-thesis}) as an alternative (and more computational) measure of expressiveness, and has direct consequence in how computationally difficult it is to analyze a certain expression.
-For example, Linear Temporal Logic (LTL) \citep{pnueli-ltl} is expressively equivalent to star-free regular languages (e.g. see \citep{libkin-book}), as well as a subclass of deterministic finite automata called \emph{counter-free automata} \citep{counter-free-book}.
-Despite this, it is known that LTL can be exponentially more succinct than finite automata \citep{SistlaC85}.
-In other words, certain concepts can be described considerably more succinctly by LTL formulas as by finite automata.
-This has various consequences, e.g., analyzing LTL formulas (e.g. checking whether they describe a trivial concept) is provably computationally more difficult than analyzing finite automata \citep{SistlaC85}.
+In this paper, we propose \emph{succinctness} as an alternative lens for understanding the expressivity of transformers.
+The succinctness of a language $\Lang$ with respect to a class $\classC$ of language recognizers (e.g., transformers, finite automata, and formulas in $\textsf{FO}[<]$) measures the size of the smallest $C \in \classC$ that recognizes $\Lang$.
+In other words, succinctness tells us how many symbols are needed to describe $\Lang$ with respect to the class $\classC$.
+Succinctness is a classical notion in logic and computer science \citep{Stockmeyer-thesis,GS04}, where it sharpens expressive power into a complexity-theoretic refinement: rather than asking only which languages a formalism can recognize, succinctness asks how compactly each such language can be described within it.
+Greater succinctness comes at a price---more succinct formalisms typically have correspondingly harder decision problems, since their compact descriptions force any decision procedure to unfold a larger amount of underlying structure.
+A well-known example concerns linear temporal logic \citep[LTL;][]{pnueli-ltl}, which is expressively equivalent to the star-free languages \citep{libkin-book}, and, hence, also to the counter-free automata of \citet{counter-free-book}.
+Despite this equivalence in expressive power, LTL can be exponentially more succinct than finite automata \citep{SistlaC85}, i.e., certain languages admit polynomial-size LTL formulas but require exponentially larger automata.
+A direct consequence is that decision problems for LTL, such as checking whether a formula recognizes a trivial language, are provably harder than the corresponding problems for automata \citep{SistlaC85}.\looseness=-1

-\paragraph{Contributions.} Our main result can be summarized as follows: \begin{quotation} \emph{Transformers can describe concepts extremely succinctly.} \end{quotation} More precisely, we show that transformers are \emph{exponentially} more succinct than LTL and RNN (so including state-of-the-art State-Space Models (SSMs), e.g., see \citep{mamba,ssm-will}), and \emph{doubly exponentially} more succinct than finite automata.
-This means that, with the same descriptional size, transformers can encode complex patterns that require exponentially (resp. doubly exponentially) larger descriptional sizes for LTL and RNN (resp. automata).
-As a by-product of this expressivity, one may surmise that analyzing transformers must be computationally challenging.
-We show this to be the case.
-That is, verifying simple properties about transformers (e.g. whether it recognizes a trivial language) is computationally difficult: $\EXPSPACE$-complete.
-That is, with standard complexity-theoretic assumptions, this cannot be done in better than \emph{double exponential time}.